CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSdaaciConnection.md

 ```

 ### -CampusFabricSite
-Campus fabric site Id where the border node is configured.
+Campus fabric site id in which the border node has configured.

 ```yaml
 Type: string